Categories

 • There are obstacles on the lane or projecting out into the lane, such as object markers.

-The system does not provide assistance in the following conditions:
+The system does not assist in the following conditions:

 • On tight bends and when turning.